Kennel cough symptoms, treatment & vaccine information

 How do dogs get kennel cough?

 Because it’s airborne and highly contagious, dogs are most likely to get it when surrounded by other dogs — hence the name.

 But dogs don’t just catch it at kennels.
 The bacteria can linger for up to 48 hours on any surface an infected dog has come into contact with, such as plants, food bowls, toys and other objects.

 Certain lifestyle factors can also make dogs more likely to get the infection.
 These include:

 - Exposure to excess dust

 - Being in a crowded or stressful environment

-The incubation period for Kennel Cough is 2-14 days.
-This means a dog could be exposed to the bacteria and not show any symptoms for 2 weeks.
-Dogs can also carry the infection for months, without themselves becoming ill or showing symptoms.
+The incubation period is 2-14 days.
+This means a dog could be exposed to the bacteria and not show any symptoms for up to two weeks.
+Dogs can also carry the infection for months without becoming ill or showing symptoms.